jstncno/phaser-sprite-attack-combo-starter/README.md

 ```

 Navigate to [localhost:8080](http://localhost:8080).
 You should see your app running.
 Edit a component file in `src`, save it, and reload the page to see your changes.

+Use Arrow Keys to move around.
+You can attack by pressing the Space Bar.

+You can also chain up to a 3-attack combo by pressing the attack button in a
+time sequence.

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.